-A first significant elevation of apoptosis in PC- ATTAC[TM] larvae could be observed after 6 hours of 4OHT-treatment in about 6.6% of all FyntagRPF-expressing PCs (17.1/260, n=7 larvae; Fig. 3C, H) based on previously determined cell numbers of 260 PCs at 4 dpf.
-After 8 hours of 4OHT-treatment these levels increased to 22% (58.6/260, n=8 larvae) and subsequently declined to 6.6% (17.2/260, n=6 larvae) and 2.8% (7.4/260, n=5 larvae) after 10 and 16 hours of 40HT-incubation respectively (Fig. 3D, E, H).
+of all FyntagRPF-expressing PCs (17.1/260, n=7 larvae; Fig. 3C,H) based on previously determined cell numbers of 260 PCs at 4 dpf.
+After 8 h of 4OHT treatment these levels increased to 22% (58.6/260, n=8 larvae) and subsequently declined to 6.6% (17.2/260, n=6 larvae) and 2.8% (7.4/260, n=5 larvae) after 10 and 16 h of 4OHT incubation, respectively (Fig. 3D,E,H).
 This shows that the induction of apoptosis is fast occurring synchronously within a few hours.
-The low percentage of PCs containing activated Caspase3 compared to widespread fragmentation of the PC layer after 16 hours of 40HT-treatment suggests that activated Caspase3 staining is only transient in dying PCs.
-Activated Caspase3 staining always colocalized with FyntagRFP expression confirming that only PCs were driven into apoptosis.
+The low percentage of PCs containing activated Caspase 3 compared with widespread fragmentation of the PC layer after 16 h of 4OHT treatment suggests that activated Caspase 3 staining is only transient in dying PCs.
+Activated Caspase 3 staining always colocalized with FyntagRFP expression, confirming that only PCs were driven into apoptosis.

-To better score the extent of PC ablation we performed 40HT-treatments for 16 hours with heterozygous 4 dpf PC- ATTAC[TM] larvae and waited after 4OHT-washout for another 24 hours to allow for completion of cell death.
-Subsequently these embryos were subjected to both RT-PCR analysis to detect remaining fyntagRFP expression and mRNA in situ hybridization against carbonic anhydrase 8 (car8) as Purkinje cell specific marker not only in adult but also in larval zebrafish (Namikawa et al., in preparation).
-RT-PCR from isolated heads showed strongly reduced amounts of remaining fyntagRFP mRNA compared to EtOH controls (Fig. 3I).
-In addition, while car8-expression was prominent across the cerebellum in EtOH controls, virtually no car8-expression was visible in PC-ablated specimens (Fig. 3]).
-Finally, counts of PCs 2 and 5 days post-treatment (dpt) revealed a reduction of PCs to about 10% compared to PCs quantified in EtOH-controls (Fig. 3K, n=5 larvae counted per time point).
-This value may even underestimate the efficiency of ablation, as PC progenitors that did not express Caspase8 yet during 40HT-treatment and that differentiated into fluorescent PCs after 40HT-removal could counteract diminishing PC numbers.
-These findings demonstrate that 16 hours of 40HT-treatment of heterozygous PC- ATTAC[TM] larvae resulted in nearly complete elimination of the entire cerebellar PC population.
-Thus cell ablation in PC- ATTAC[TM] larvae is not only fast but also efficient.
+To better score the extent of PC ablation, we performed 4OHT treatments for 16 h with heterozygous 4 dpf PC-ATTACTM larvae and waited for another 24 h after 4OHT washout to allow for completion of cell death.
+Subsequently, these embryos were subjected to both RT-PCR analysis to detect remaining fyntagRFP expression and to mRNA in situ hybridization against carbonic anhydrase 8 (ca8), a Purkinje cell-specific marker in both adult and larval zebrafish (our unpublished results).
+RT-PCR analysis of isolated heads showed strongly reduced amounts of remaining fyntagRFP mRNA when compared with EtOH controls (Fig. 3I).
+In addition, although ca8 expression was prominent across the cerebellum in EtOH controls, virtually no ca8 expression was visible in PC-ablated specimens (Fig. 3J).
+Finally, the number of PCs 2 and 5 days post-4OHT treatment was about 90% fewer than in controls (Fig. 3K, n=5 larvae counted per time point).
+This value may even underestimate the efficiency of ablation, as PC progenitors that did not yet express Caspase 8 during 4OHT treatment and that differentiated into fluorescent PCs after 4OHT removal could counteract diminishing PC numbers.
+These findings demonstrate that 16 h of 40HT treatment of heterozygous PC-ATTACTM larvae resulted in near-complete elimination of the entire cerebellar PC population.
+Thus, cell ablation in PC-ATTACTM larvae is not only fast but also efficient.

-Acute Caspase8-mediated apoptosis does not spread to PC connecting neurons
+Acute Caspase 8-mediated apoptosis does not spread to PC connecting neurons

-An interesting question is whether PC apoptosis will affect the immediate health and survival of afferents or efferents for example due to the loss in physiological connectivity with PCs.
-The most prominent and numerous direct afferents of PCs are cerebellar granule cells (GCs), while eurydendroid cells (ECs) are the only efferents of PCs (besides the cerebello-octavolateralis tract projecting to vestibular nuclei) (Fig. 4A).
-GCs are marked by EGFP fluorescence in the line Tg(gata1:egfp) (strain 781), (Long et al., 1997; Volkmann et al., 2008), while ECs express EGFP in the Tg(olig2:egfp) strain (Park et al., 2002).
-Thus PC-ATTAC[TM] carriers were crossed with carriers of these different transgenic backgrounds and double transgenic larvae were subjected to 16 hours of 40HT-treatment at 4 dpf to induce PC ablation.
+An interesting issue is whether PC apoptosis will affect the immediate health and survival of afferents or efferents, e.g. due to the loss in physiological connectivity with PCs.
+The most prominent and numerous direct afferents of PCs are cerebellar granule cells (GCs), whereas eurydendroid cells (ECs) are the only efferents of PCs (besides the cerebello-octavolateralis tract that projects to vestibular nuclei) (Fig. 4A).
+GCs are marked by EGFP fluorescence in the line Tg(gata1:egfp) (strain 781), (Long et al., 1997; Volkmann et al., 2008), whereas ECs express EGFP in the Tg(olig2:egfp) strain (Park et al., 2002).
+Thus, PC- ATTACTM carriers were crossed with carriers of these different transgenic backgrounds and the double transgenic larvae were subjected to 16 h of 4OHT treatment at 4 dpf to induce PC ablation.

-gata1:EGFP-expressing GCs as well as their axonal projections - the parallel fibers - did not show any signs of fragmentation or cell death neither in both EtOH controls (Fig. 4B) nor in 4OHT-treated specimens (Fig. 4C).
-Similarly, the somata of olig2:EGFP-expressing eurydendroid cells were arranged in their expected pattern without signs of cell death (Fig. 4D) that could neither be observed in the following days during removal of PC debris (Fig. S9).
+gata1:EGFP-expressing GCs, as well as their axonal projections (the parallel fibers), did not show any signs of fragmentation or cell death in EtOH controls (Fig. 4B) or in 4OHT-treated specimens (Fig. 4C).
+Similarly, the somata of olig2:EGFP-expressing eurydendroid cells were arranged in their expected pattern without signs of cell death (Fig. 4D), which was also not observed subsequently during the removal of PC debris (Fig. S9).